Rikke Sevecke: Club career

 Nykøbing Falster-born Sevecke began playing football as a three-year-old.
 She moved away from home to join Ballerup-Skovlunde Fodbold when she was 16 years old.
 After establishing herself as one of the best young defenders in the Elitedivisionen, she became Per Nielsen's first signing for Brøndby IF in January 2015.

 In January 2018 Sevecke returned to Brøndby after a six-month spell playing college soccer for the University of Northwestern Ohio.
+She would ultimately win three Danish league titles (2014–2015, 2016–2017, 2018–2019) and three Danish Cups (2014–2015, 2016–2017, 2017–2018) for the club.

+Sevecke played for FC Fleury 91 in France in the 2019-2020 season, before signing with Everton in the Women's Super League in summer 2020.
+She appeared in 52 games (45 starts) for Everton across three WSL seasons, mostly at centerback, while notching two goals and one assist.
+In May 2023, the club announced she would leave at the end of her contract.

+In September 2023, Sevecke joined Portland Thorns FC in the NWSL for the remainder of the 2023 season, with a club option for the 2024 season.
+She did not feature in any of the club's four remaining games that season.
+On November 20, 2023, Portland announced that Sevecke would not be returning for the 2024 season.

 International career

 Sevecke appeared 25 times for the Denmark women's national under-19 football team, including at the 2013 and 2015 editions of the UEFA Women's Under-19 Championship.
 She made her senior international debut for Denmark at the 2016 Algarve Cup, in a 4–1 defeat by Iceland.